Lisa M. Martinez

 Political sociology; Latina/o sociology; immigration; race, class, and gender; minority health; statistics and research methods

-Professor Martinez is a Core faculty member of the DU Latino Center for Community Engagement and Scholarship (DULCCES), an interdisciplinary program dedicated to conducting research on Latina/o communities in Denver and the Rocky Mountain West.
+Professor Martinez, Associate Professor, is Chair of the Department of Sociology and Criminology, and a Core faculty member of the DU Latino Center for Community Engagement and Scholarship (DULCCES)--an interdisciplinary program dedicated to conducting research on Latina/o communities in Denver and the Rocky Mountain West.
 In terms of scholarship, she studies the impact of immigration policies on the social, economic, and political well-being of Latina/o communities as well as educational, health-related, and job market outcomes among Latinas/os and immigrants.
 She is currently working on an interdisciplinary project with her DULCCES colleagues on the pathways to mobility among Latino and immigrant youth.

 Her course offerings at DU include Social Inequality, Immigrant America, Political Sociology, Latinas/os in American Society, Race and Politics, Quantitative Methods, and Gender in Society.